unm-historiography/2016-fall/new-historiography/outlines/Alison.myth.md

      - Egyptians/Pharos
           - Pharos being gods legitimized power
      - Poets
           - They took history and added the mystic realm to it.
+Homer wrote poems that had historical information however they
 - Blurred lines/Difference between history and myth.
      - Again Russian chronicle
+     - Herotodus and Thucydides
+          - In the Mythistory chapter, Kelley places Herotodus and Thucydides in the grey area between myth and history.
+They are more factually minded than the poets and others that came before them, however they fall closer to writing myth in the sense that their methods were not yet fully scientific in comparison to the historical methods that would follow.
      - What can we prove and what may or may not have happened we don't know
           - Jesus existed vs. Jesus was the Son of God.